 The Northern Territory runs a Patient Assistance Travel Scheme (PATS) for people living in rural and remote regions who require specialist services not available in their local area.
-For more information, see the Resources section on p.45 of this handbook.

 All matters regarding medication, including the effects and side effects, need to be explained in language understood by the Aboriginal client or carer.